wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/navigate-viva-goals.md

 Your **Feed** will display the activity that is going on in your organization.
 You can **Like** and **Comment** on the activity to increase engagement with your colleagues.

-### Support Center
+### Help

-If you ever need more information on a particular Viva Goals feature or piece of functionality, the **Support Center** tab provides access to help and learning content.
+If you ever need more information on a particular Viva Goals feature or piece of functionality, the **Help** tab provides access to help and learning content.

 ## OKR Lists (3)